 Background

-Non-small cell lung cancer (NSCLC), including adenocarcinoma (Ad) and squamous cell carcinoma (Sc), is the leading cause of cancer death both in men and women in the United States [1].
-Over 159,480 Americans die of this disease every year in the U.S [1].
-The 5-year relative survival rate varies markedly depending on the stage at diagnosis, from 49% to 16% to 2% for patients with local, regional, and distant stage disease, respectively (SEER Cancer Statistics Review 1975–2002).
+Non-small cell lung cancer (NSCLC), including adenocarcinoma (Ad) and squamous cell carcinoma (Sc), is the leading cause of cancer death in both men and women in the United States [1].
+Over 159,480 Americans die of this disease every year in the US [1].
+The five-year relative survival rate varies markedly depending on the stage at diagnosis, from 49% to 16% to 2% for patients with local, regional, and distant stage disease, respectively (SEER Cancer Statistics Review 1975 to 2002).
 However, the bottleneck in improving survival is early detection [2].
-As an important mechanism for tumor suppressor gene inactivation in cancer, DNA hypermethylation could yield powerful biomarkers for early detection of lung cancer, owning incomparable advantage other than other traditional markers for its stable chemical property, detect ability in remote patient media, quantitative signal, convenient low cost in detection, etc. [3].
+As an important mechanism for tumor suppressor gene inactivation in cancer, DNA hypermethylation could yield powerful biomarkers for early detection of lung cancer, owning incomparable advantages over other traditional markers due to its stable chemical property, detection ability in remote patient media, quantitative signal, convenient low cost in detection, and so on [3].
 Several revolutionary steps have been made to promote application of methylation biomarkers in cancer screening [4,5].
-Therefore, we believe that DNA methylation would become a powerful tool for lung cancer diagnosis.
+Therefore, we believe that DNA methylation could become a powerful tool for lung cancer diagnosis.

-APC gene encodes a tumor suppressor protein that acts as an antagonist of the Wnt signaling pathway, and it also participated in cell migration and adhesion, transcriptional activation, and apoptosis [6].
-Meanwhile, defects in APC gene cause familial adenomatous polyposis (FAP), an autosomal dominant pre-malignant disease that usually progresses to malignancy, suggesting that APC could be a potential predictor for cancer initial or development.
-Researchers have reported that promoter methylation which inhibits APC gene expression is mediated by changes of chromatin conformation and aberrant binding of CCAAT-box binding transcription factors [7].
+The APC gene encodes a tumor suppressor protein that acts as an antagonist of the Wnt signaling pathway, and it also participates in cell migration and adhesion, transcriptional activation, and apoptosis [6].
+Meanwhile, defects in the APC gene cause familial adenomatous polyposis (FAP), an autosomal dominant pre-malignant disease that usually progresses to malignancy, suggesting that APC could be a potential predictor for cancer initiation or development.
+Researchers have reported that promoter methylation, which inhibits APC gene expression, is mediated by changes of chromatin conformation and aberrant binding of CCAAT-box binding transcription factors [7].

 Like P16INK4A [8], the relationship between hypermethylation of APC with cancers has also been extensively estimated [9] and APC promoter hypermethylation in NSCLC has been reported as an effective biomarker for diagnosis [10,11].
-However, the results were dramatically different among researches, and this may be caused by the difference in gender proportion, age distribution, race source, some other epidemiological characteristics in samples, detection methods, etc. In addition, there was not any quantitative assessment of the relationship between the hypermethylation in the promoter region of APC gene and NSCLC yet.
+However, the results appear dramatically different among different research studies, and this may be caused by the difference in gender proportion, age distribution, racial source, certain other epidemiological characteristics in samples, detection methods, and so on.
+In addition, there has not yet been any quantitative assessment of the relationship between hypermethylation in the promoter region of the APC gene and NSCLC.

 In this article, we conducted a meta-analysis of the sensitivity and specificity of APC methylation on NSCLC diagnosis.
-The factors which led heterogeneity to the sensitivity and specificity were identified with meta-regression.
-We also found that The Cancer Genome Atlas project (TCGA) collected hundreds of whole genome DNA methylation microarray data of NSCLC samples with comprehensive clinical and demographic information, providing additional resource that may be without publication bias.
-In our work, we innovatively integrated these TCGA data and data in published articles to evaluate the diagnosis ability of APC methylation test in NSCLC.
-Therefore, an integrated analysis of all these existing data was conducted to make unbiased conclusions on the relationship between APC methylation and NSCLC.
+The factors which lend heterogeneity to the sensitivity and specificity were identified with meta-regression.
+We also found that The Cancer Genome Atlas project (TCGA) had collected hundreds of whole genome DNA methylation microarray datasets of NSCLC samples which included comprehensive clinical and demographic information, providing an additional resource that may be without publication bias.
+In our work, we innovatively integrated these TCGA data (Additional file 1: Table S1) and the data from published articles to evaluate the diagnostic ability of the APC methylation test in NSCLC.
+Therefore, an integrated analysis of all these existing data was conducted to come to unbiased conclusions on the relationship between APC methylation and NSCLC.

 Results